-- 1.1 Academic year means the period determined by the Senate from time to time for any particular year of study for any particular qualification. - 1.2 Admission means entry to a course or qualification unless it is indicated otherwise. - 1.3 Any university or any other university means any university recognised by the Senate for the purpose under consideration. - 1.4 Applicant means a person who has submitted an application in hard-copy or electronic format to become a student of the University. - 1.5 Assessment means the process of judging learning and may have both a formative and/or summative nature. - 1.6 Auxiliary pass (also referred to as ancillary pass or condoned pass, unless the contrary appears in the faculty rules) means a special type of condonation of a failing mark to a pass when no supplementary assessment is offered, so that the course will be included as a credit towards the qualification but the student may not proceed to a higher level course in that subject. - 1.7 Candidate/Postgraduate student (see Rule G1.24) means a student registered for a higher qualification (see Rule G1.16). - 1.8 Corequisite course is a course which must be taken with another course and is a requirement for credit in the other course. - 1.9 Course means a component of teaching and learning activity, which may run for an entire academic year or a portion thereof, that is recognised in any of the faculty rules as a component of a qualification. - 1.10 Credit means the recognition that is obtained when a student passes such assessments and complies with such conditions as the Senate may impose for the completion of each course.
-A credit towards a qualification may be granted to a student in respect of a credit obtained from another institution recognised by the Senate for this purpose or from another faculty within the University.
+- 1.1 Academic year means the period determined by the Senate from time to time for any particular year of study for any particular qualification. - 1.2 Admission means entry to a course or qualification unless it is indicated otherwise. - 1.3 Any university or any other university means any university recognised by the Senate for the purpose under consideration. - 1.4 Applicant means a person who has submitted an application in hard-copy or electronic format to become a student of the University. - 1.5 Assessment means the process of judging learning and may have both a formative and/or summative nature. - 1.6 Auxiliary pass (also referred to as ancillary pass or condoned pass, unless the contrary appears in the faculty rules) means a special type of condonation of a failing mark to a pass when no supplementary assessment is offered, so that the course will be included as a credit towards the qualification but the student may not proceed to a higher level course in that subject. - 1.7 Blended mode of provision: A mode of provision which uses a combination of structured synchronous and asynchronous learning opportunities, purposefully designed to provide students with online and/or on-site opportunities towards their achievement of the intended learning outcomes of the learning programme. - 1.8 Candidate/Postgraduate student (see Rule G1.27) means a student registered for a higher qualification (see Rule G 1.18). - 1.9 Corequisite course is a course which must be taken with another course and is a requirement for credit in the other course. - 1.10 Course means a component of teaching and learning activity, which may run for an entire academic year or a portion thereof, that is recognised in any of the faculty rules as a component of a qualification.